Latent Factor Analysis in Short Panels: Empirical application to short panels of stock returns

-In this section, we test hypotheses about the number of latent factors driving stock returns in short subperiods of the Center for Research in Securities Prices (CRSP) panel.
-Then, we decompose the cross-sectional variance into systematic and idiosyncratic components.
+We showcase relevance of the LR statistic for testing hypotheses about the number of latent factors driving stock returns in short subperiods of the Center for Research in Securities Prices (CRSP) panel.
+The FA likelihood ratio (LR) statistic compares the log-likelihood of a $k$-factor model, $V_y = FF' + V_\varepsilon$ (where $F$ is $T\times k$ and $V_\varepsilon$ is diagonal and positive definite), with that of the unrestricted model $V_y$.
+Hence, it can be interpreted as a goodness-of-fit test (Anderson, 2003, Chapter 14).
+Our empirical analysis starts by identifying the smallest value of $k$ for which this representation holds for the covariance matrix of stock returns.
+We implicitly assume that there exists an admissible $k$ for which such representation holds.
+If not, our test should reject for all values of $k$.
+Then, we decompose the cross-sectional variance of returns into systematic and idiosyncratic components.
 We also check whether there is spanning between the estimated latent factors and standard observed factors.